fuskovic/networker/README.md

     capture     capture network packets on specified devices. list        list information on connected device(s).
-    lookup      lookup hostnames, IP's, MX records, nameservers, and general network information. help        Help about any command
+    lookup      lookup hostnames, IP's, MX records, nameservers, and general network information. scan        scan for exposed ports on a designated IP. help        Help about any command

 Flags: